Trust in Allah

 Having little children also gives me so many things to feel grateful for.
 Basic acts that I once took for granted are suddenly so precious.
-Sleeping for long stretches at night, eating a meal or drinking hot tea without interruption – these are the small blessings that I didn’t even realise were blessings, until I had one baby, and then another.
+Sleeping for long stretches at night, eating a meal, or drinking hot tea without interruption – these are the small blessings that I didn’t even realize were blessings, until I had one baby, and then another.

-Now I’ve come to realise that with raising little ones, there is no control.
+Now I’ve come to realize that with raising little ones, there is no control.
 There is only surrender, and embracing the chaos.

 Babies Without Schedules

 While I was a fresh-faced undergrad, I knew a mother who smiled at my carefully curated study timetables.
 She smiled, chuckled, then said, “Babies have their own schedule.”
 I had no idea what she meant.
 Ten years later, and I finally do.

 Stress is resistant to reality.
 And I can make a tough afternoon with my girls even harder by wishing I were somewhere else.
 What actually helps is taking a deep breath, exhaling, and accepting that this is hard, and asking myself – what do I need to nourish myself, right now?
 Often, everything feels worse when I’ve forgotten to eat, in the rush of feeding my kids.
 Filling my own self-care cup is the best way for me to meet the needs of my small children.

 I don’t have a planner anymore.
 Actually, I do, but I rarely get the chance to use it.
 My eldest daughter draws cats on the mostly untouched pages, and she was so excited to see how I had circled her birth date in June, and wrote “My baby turns 4!”.
 She insisted that I write it again, so I did.